 Your first step in funding college is to complete the CSS Profile and the Free Application for Federal Student Aid (FAFSA).
-You cannot apply for, or receive, any financial aid from SMU without completing both these forms.
+You cannot receive, any financial aid from SMU without completing both these forms.
 Don't wait to be accepted to complete them - apply early, while you are submitting your applications.
 The U.S. Department of Education runs a variety of student financial assistance programs, which include grants and loans.
 Your eligibility for aid is determined by the information that you provide in the CSS Profile and FAFSA.
-SMU will also use your FAFSA to determine your eligibility for scholarships, grants, and institutional aid.
+SMU will also use your FAFSA to determine your eligibility for scholarships, grants and institutional aid.
 These forms are not required of international applicants.

 Do I have to complete the CSS Profile and FAFSA or the Meadows Waiver Form every year?